-My mental game was not very good when I was a youth and even in college.
-I worked really hard and never gave up but my mind got in the way of me truly unleashing my full potential.
+Sometimes my mental game was not very good when I was a youth and even in college.
+I worked really hard, was mentally strong and never gave up but my mental game often got in the way of me truly unleashing my full potential.
 I missed out on a lot of the fruits of my labor such as joy, encouragement, peak performance, accomplishment, and just plain old feeling really good for knowing I did my absolute best.

 It was frustrating, often on a very deep level, but God has used it for good.
 I’ve studied and learned all about how the mind works in relation to optimal human performance.
 I have 2 Masters degrees, a PhD and thousands of hours of applied experience witnessing success in the field of performance psychology, including with myself.
 I want to share all that I’ve learned with you because I am passionate about youth feeling encouraged in all that they do.
 I want each and every youth to be the best they can be; to perform and live unleashed.
 Quite frankly, I don’t want youth to have the experience I did.
 My more formal bio is below, but if you remember anything about me it’s that you matter to me, I know you are God’s masterpiece, and I want you to unleash your full potential from your God-given gifts!